timurridjanovic/synchemy/README.md

 Synchemy is a state management library that keeps the client side store automatically in sync with the server using websockets.
-This library is used both on the client side with react and on the server side using nodejs and expressjs.

 On the server side, this library uses an evented approach to receive and send back messages to the client.
 Any messages sent back to the